Stanko/aria-progress-range-slider/README.md

 ## What is this

-As I haven't one, I've tried to create simple to use, fully accessible slider component.
+As I haven't found one, I've tried to create simple to use, fully accessible slider component.

 It is written in TypeScript and I will be releasing React component soon.